SoftwareHeritage/swh-deposit/docs/specs/spec-meta-deposit.rst

 Loading procedure
 ------------------

-In this case, the metadata-deposit will be injected as a metadata entry at the appropriate level (origin_metadata, revision_metadata, etc.) with the information about the contributor of the deposit.
+In this case, the metadata-deposit will be injected as a metadata entry of the relevant object, with the information about the contributor of the deposit.
 Contrary to the complete and sparse deposit, there will be no object creation.